ubccpsc/classy/docs/developer/customization.md

 2. Clone your plugin repository in the `classy/plugins` folder path with the name of the plugin as the directory.
 3. Run `./helper-scripts/load-plugin.sh` from root Classy directory to copy `docker-compose.override.yml` and `nginx.conf` files into appropriate locations.
 4. Run `./opt/classy-scripts/fix-permissions`
-5. Type `docker-compose build` from root Classy directory to build Dockerized production project.
+5. Run `docker-compose build` from root Classy directory to build Dockerized production project.
-6. Type `docker-compose up -d` to run Classy project in detatched mode in production.
+6. Run `docker-compose up -d` to run Classy project in detatched mode in production.

 ## Portal Customization